timeplus-io/docs/docs/functions.md

 ### session

-`session(stream [,timeCol], idle, [maxLength,] [startCondition,endCondition,] keyByCol [,otherKeyByCol])`
+`session(stream [,timeCol], idle, [maxLength,] [startCondition,endCondition] )`

 Create dynamic windows based on the activities in the data stream.

+Parameters:

+* `stream` a data stream, a view, or a [CTE](glossary#cte)/subquery
+* `timeCol` optional, by default it will be `__tp_time` (the event time for the record)
+* `idle` how long the events will be automatically splitted to 2 session windows
+* `maxLength` the max length of the session window.
+Optional.
+Default value is the 5 times of `idle`
+* `[startCondition, endCondition]`Optional.
+If specified, the session window will start when the `startCondition`is met and will close when `endCondition` is met.
+You can use `[expression1, expression2]`to indicate start and end events will be included in the session, or `(expression1, expression2]` to indicate the ending events will be included but not the starting events.

-You need to specify at least one `keyByCol`.
-If Timeplus keeps getting new events for the specific id within the `idle` time, those events will be included in the same session window.
-By default, the max length of the session window is 5 times of the idle time.
-For example, if the car keeps sending data when it's moving and stops sending data when it's parked or waiting for the traffic light, `session(car_live_data, 1m, cid)` will create session windows for each car with 1 minute idle time.
+For example, if the car keeps sending data when it's moving and stops sending data when it's parked or waiting for the traffic light

+* `session(car_live_data, 1m) partition by cid` will create session windows for each car with 1 minute idle time.
 Meaning if the car is not moved within one minute, the window will be closed and a new session window will be created for future events.
 If the car keeps moving for more than 5 minutes, different windows will be created (every 5 minutes), so that as analysts, you can get near real-time results, without waiting too long for the car to be stopped.
+* `session(car_live_data, 1m, [speed>50,speed<50)) partition by cid` create session windows to detect when the car is speeding.
+The first event with speed over 50 will be included, and the last event with speed lower than 50 will not be included in the session window.
+* `session(access_log, 5m, [action='login',action='logout']) partition by uid` create session windows when the user logins the system and logout.
+If there is no activity within 5 minutes, the window will be closed automatically.

 ### dedup